ithsjava23/javacore/README.md

-Java Basics
+Java Core
 ===================

 The tests are currently failing because of an output mismatch.
-Add missing code in App.java under src folder to make the tests pass.
+Add missing code in src folder to make the tests pass.

 Setup command
 N/A